goci-io/aws-kops-cluster/README.md

 #### Kops validation

 By default when spinning up the cluster the first time the script [`scripts/wait-for-cluster.sh`] is executed and runs `kops validate cluster`, awaiting a healthy cluster state.
-Keep in mind once you spin up a cluster we will need for: EC2 instances, Route53 records and the API server and required tools becoming ready and healthy.
+Keep in mind once you spin up a cluster we will need to wait for: EC2 instances, Route53 records and the API server and required tools becoming ready and healthy.
 This may take a while.
 If you anyway need to disable the initial validation you can set `enable_kops_validation` to `false`.
 When updating the cluster we assume other machanisms in place when the cluster is put in a bad state after a rollout.
 Most changes are only rolled out once a new EC2 node comes up.
 You can also force the update by using `kops rolling-update cluster`.
 We might offer in the feature to combine the `kops update` with a rolling update if required, but usually this is something requiring some kind of approval/review process before updating.

 #### Instance group configuration